-Environmental sustainability plays a key role in the Group’s pursuit of innovation, driving the development of processes and products in order to reduce their impact on the environment and make a positive long-term contribution in accordance with the UN Sustainable Development Goals, in particular, Goal 12: Sustainable consumption and production, and Goal 13: Climate action.
+Environmental sustainability plays a key role in our Group’s pursuit of innovation, driving the development of processes and products in order to reduce their impact on the environment and make a positive long-term contribution in accordance with the UN Sustainable Development Goals, in particular, Goal 12: Sustainable consumption and production, and Goal 13: Climate action.

-The Lavazza Group:
+At Lavazza Group:

-Believes that a healthy environment is a universal right and a shared responsibility
+We believe that a healthy environment is a universal right and a shared responsibility

-Works to create change for the better across the entire supply chain
+We work to create change for the better across the entire supply chain

-Invests in innovation to leave a better world for future generations
+We invest in innovation to leave a better world for future generations